Back to Start Here

 Start Here: a guided path for first steps through the whole work.

-But no religion is neutral.
+No religion is neutral.

 Man does not live without ultimate commitments.
 He always serves something, trusts something, obeys something, fears something, and organizes life around some highest good.
 Even the man who rejects formal religion still builds a way of life around a vision of reality, a rule of judgment, and a standard of meaning.
 He may not call it worship.
 It still functions as worship.

-This is why the claim of neutrality is so deceptive.
+That is why the claim of neutrality is so deceptive.
 If a school excludes Christ, it is not therefore neutral.
 It simply forms souls without reference to Him.
 If a government denies the social kingship of Christ, it is not therefore neutral.
-It simply enthrones some other authority in public life.
-If a family lives without prayer, worship, doctrine, or sacramental life, it is not neutral.
+It enthrones some other in public life.
+If a family lives without prayer, worship, doctrine, or life, it is not neutral.
 It is being formed by another liturgy: entertainment, appetite, anxiety, career, noise, and the constant catechism of the world.

 The human creature is not built for neutrality because he is not self-originating.
 He comes from God, is ruled by God, and is ordered toward God.
 Therefore every life is either moving toward God in truth or away from Him through some counterfeit order.
 The refusal to choose God does not leave a soul unclaimed.
 It leaves the soul available to whatever false god speaks loudest.

-The modern person may therefore say, "I am not religious," while living by a fully religious structure.
+So a modern person may say, "I am not religious," while living by a fully religious structure.
 He wakes to the same liturgies of media.
 He accepts the same moral slogans as unquestionable.
 He fears social excommunication.
 He celebrates the same public feasts of ideology.
 He repeats the same doctrinal formulas about self, freedom, identity, and progress.
 He may reject incense, vestments, and altars, but he has not escaped priesthood and rite.
 He has only accepted counterfeit ones.

-This is why conversion requires more than adding a few spiritual practices to an otherwise secular life.
+That is why conversion requires more than adding a few spiritual practices to an otherwise life.
 It requires the overthrow of a false religion already operating in the soul.
 A man must recognize that he has not been living in a vacuum.
 He has been formed by powers, habits, and assumptions hostile to Christ.
-He must therefore be deconverted from secularism before he can be fully converted to the Catholic order of truth.
+He must therefore be deconverted from before he can be fully converted to the Catholic order of truth.

-This is also why no political or cultural order can remain healthy once it insists on neutrality toward God.
+That is also why no political or cultural order can remain healthy once it insists on neutrality toward God.
 If Christ is King, then neutrality is already rebellion.
 A society that refuses His rule does not preserve freedom in some empty middle.
 It builds public life around another throne.
 The result may still use the language of rights, tolerance, and pluralism, but beneath those words lies a rival gospel.

 No religion is neutral because no life is neutral.
 Every man serves a kingdom.
 Every society offers worship.
 Every conscience is formed by some altar.
 The only real question is whether the altar belongs to the true God or to some counterfeit power dressed as freedom.